cameronsage923/OGLESBY-Python-Portfolio/README.md

 ### Tidy Data Project 🏅
 [View the Repository](https://github.com/cameronsage923/TidyData-Project)

-This project applies tidy data principles to clean and analyze an Olympic dataset!
+Description: This project applies tidy data principles to clean and analyze an Olympic dataset!
 It includes data wrangling, visualization, and pivot tables to summarize key insights.

+This file **fits into my portfolio** by showcasing my ability to clean and structure "messy" data.
+It also displays my exploratory analysis skills and my ability to create meaningful visualizations.
+Building upon my previous data analytics work, this project strengthens my Python skills and data science best practices.

 # More Projects...